-Through arch bridge, its arch is developed over the deck in the 60 central meters, continuing under the deck as inclined straight feet until meeting the supports, materialized in inclined plastic hinges, oriented by the edges of those inclined feet, being the lengthwise separation between them 81'6 m.
+With 102.00 m between abutments, the arch is developed over the deck in the 60 central meters, continuing under the deck as inclined straight feet until meeting the supports, materialized in inclined steel hinges, oriented by the edges of those inclined feet, being the lengthwise separation between them 81.60 m.

 The bridge in projected entirely in concrete, being the deck organized into a central hollow box girder and two lateral cantilevers.
-The central box is 5.8 wide and 2.25 m in deep, while the cantilevers, conceived as precast slabs of 9 m large, have skylights with light projectors to illuminate tha ground level under the bridge.
-Over the cantilevers, a slab is materialized with 25cm of depth, being on its exterior sides the sidewalks made technological wood composite decking.
+The central box is 5.80 m wide and 2.25 m in deep, while the cantilevers, conceived as precast slabs of 9.00 m large, have skylights with light projectors to illuminate the ground level under the bridge.
+Over the cantilevers, a slab with 25 cm of depth is materialized having on its exterior sides the sidewalks which are made of technological wood composite decking.

 Total length: 102 m.
 Deck width: 24 m.
 Main span: 102 m